books

 the high sierra: a love story (kim stanley robinson)

-i’m a fairly recent convert to KSR’s stuff. i’ve loved all of it and this is no exception. this is the first bit of non-fiction i’ve read by him. honestly, i don’t know if he has more. having done a limited amount of hiking in the sierra’s, i was hooked and burned through this a bit faster than i expected to.
+i’m a recent convert to KSR’s stuff. i’ve loved all of it and this is no exception. this is the first bit of non-fiction i’ve read by him. honestly, i don’t know if he has more. having done a limited amount of hiking in the sierra’s, i was hooked and burned through this faster than i expected to.

 notes of a native son (james baldwin)

-i bought this on a trip and rediscovered it on the shelf in lanesboro. it’s a quick and very engaging read. there’s a lot of spot on criticism in these essays. gone also are the times where we had smart dudes on TV beating each other up with intellectual arguments.
+i bought this on a trip and rediscovered it on the shelf in lanesboro. it’s a quick and engaging read. there’s a lot of spot on criticism in these essays. gone are the times where we had smart dudes on TV beating each other up with intellectual arguments.

 the spy who came in from the cold (john le carre)